OpenVPN/openvpn3-linux/docs/dbus/dbus-service-net.openvpn.v3.backends.md

 | Out       | pid          | uint        | The initial process ID (PID) of the VPN backend client. *2 |

-*1 This token is used by the VPN backend process to identify itself for a specific session object within the sessin manager.
+*1 This token is used by the VPN backend process to identify itself for a specific session object within the session manager.

 *2 This initial PID will change, as the VPN backend process will do a double fork() to become its own process session leader.